dret/webconcepts/concepts/http-header/Encryption.md

 ---
-layout:      page
+layout:        concept
 permalink:     "/concepts/http-header/Encryption"
 title:         "HTTP Header Field: Encryption"
+concept-name:  HTTP Header Field
+concept-value: Encryption
 description: "The \"Encryption\" HTTP header field describes the encrypted content encoding(s) that have been applied to a message payload, and therefore how those content encoding(s) can be removed."
 ---